iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 ---
 ### **Lipschitz Operator**

-Lipschitz operator bound the distance between 2 points in the output space of the operator wrt the input space. [[Lipschitz Operator]].
+Lipschitz operator bound the distance between 2 points in the output space of the operator wrt the input space. [[Lipschitz Operator in Euclidean Space]].
 In practice, we actually want [[Non-expansive Operators]], which is a type of operations that has a Lipschitz constant that is less than or equal to one.
 Under the best case we want to deal with operator that creates a contraction, see [[../../MATH 601 Functional Analysis/Functional Spaces/Banach Contraction in Metric Space]] for more information.

 **Definition: Non-Expansive Operator**
->
+> The non-expansive operator has to be Lipschitz first and it has to be $X\mapsto X$, a , as a result, it has to be a single-valued mapping.
+A non-expansive operator has a Lipschitz constant of exactly $1$.

 **Definition: Contraction**
->
+>  A contraction is a Lipschitz operator with a Lipschitz constant that is strictly less than one.

 ---
 ### **Monotone and Maximally Monotone Operator**